JPMakesStuff/18v18vBatteryAdapter/README.md

 Confirmed **DO NOT USE** any adapter in....

-   - RYi1802BT or RYi1802B6 or RYi818BT or RYi818BG = 1800-Watt Portable Battery Power Station Inverter Generator
+   - RYi1802BT or RYi1802B6 or RYi818BT or RYi818BG 1800-Watt Portable Battery Power Station Inverter Generator
    ...because it cannot communicate with the battery pack extra data/temperature pins, it does not recognize the battery at all
    ...you can only put a single genuine battery in a slot

    - P2507 Chainsaw 12"
    ...because it draws too much amperage resulting in melted contacts

-   - PBLSV717 or PWV200 vacuum (very possibly any vacuum)
+   - PBLSV717 or PWV200 Vacuum (very possibly any vacuum)
    ...because these draw close to 13 amps, if two or less batteries are left carrying the entire load this is too close to the diode's limit resulting in melted contacts

 <br>
 <br>